Logo

 Under Bill Cowher, Pittsburgh won eight division titles, two AFC Championship Games, and Super Bowl XL.

-The Steelers appeared in the postseason 10 times with Bill Cowher, including six consecutive appearances from his 1992 hiring to 1997, which made him the second NFL head coach to reach the playoffs during his first six seasons after Paul Brown.
+The Steelers appeared in the postseason 10 times with Bill Cowher, including six consecutive appearances from his 1992 hiring to 1997, which made him the second NFL head coach to reach the playoffs during each of his first six seasons after Paul Brown.

 Bill Cowher was inducted to the Pro Football Hall of Fame in 2020.